 TRAINING FOR NEW VOLUNTEERS INTERERESTED IN DIRECT SERVICE AND OTHER SELECT PLACEMENTS

 Consistent or Direct-Service Volunteers are volunteers who are housed in recurring placements and/or have ongoing, direct contact and engagement with First Step clients are required to complete Core Skills Training.
 Some non-direct placements may be required to attend as well.
 All volunteers are always welcome to attend!
-You must PRE-REGISTER.
+You must PRE-REGISTER and be pre-approved.
 Other screening procedures are also expected before you commit (attend an info session, meet with staff, complete an application, etc.).
+Spots are limited.

 See the volunteer home page and individual volunteering page for more information on our volunteer programs and placements.
 We ask that these volunteers make a one year commitment.
 For most positions, you must be at least 18 years old.